- We have two broad types of camping - "vehicle-access" and "backcountry".

 - The maximum number of motor vehicles, tents, recreational

-vehicles and trailers permitted on a campsite is three.
-Only two of
+vehicles and trailers permitted on a campsite is three, of which

-these may be used as sleeping quarters.
-EXCEPTION - when two tents
+only two may be used as sleeping quarters.
+EXCEPTION - when two

 - The camping fee applies to each accommodation unit on a